ggradnig/ngrx-run/README.md

 - **type**: An optional string that describes what happens in the side effect (used to help you debugging)
 - **operation**: An asynchronous operation (Promise or Observable) that runs as a result of your reducer
 - **event handlers**: Action creator functions that react to events of the asynchronous operation
-- **subscription handlers**: Optional functions that handle subscribing / unsubscribing from Observable effects
+- **subscription handlers**: Optional functions that react to subscribing / unsubscribing from Observables

-You can optionally declare effects as constants so that they can easily be referenced in unit tests later on.
+You can declare effects as constants so that they can easily be referenced in unit tests later on.
 The way you would do that is using:

 ```ts
 const fetchBlogPosts = createReducerEffect({